pb-pravin/HLIOSExamples/README.md

 5. Demo how to use NSRegularExpression class
 6. Demo the convertion from string to int
 7. Demo the path property of NSURL object
+8. Demo the character replacement method of NSMutableString

 ### AdvancedTableViewCells
 1. This project demos how to use customized UITableViewCell class